clusterlink-net/clusterlink/docs/installation.md

 # Installation guide for ClusterLink
 The ClusterLink gateway contains three main components: the control-plane, data-plane, and gwctl (more details can be found [here](../README.md#what-is-clusterlink)).

-ClusterLink can be deployed in a local environment (e.g., Kind) or any remote K8s cluster environment (e.g., google GKE, amazon EKS, IBM IKS, etc.).
+ClusterLink can be deployed in any K8s based cluster (e.g., google GKE, amazon EKS, IBM IKS, KIND etc.).

 To deploy the ClusterLink gateway in a K8s cluster, follow these steps: